cdl-geneseo/geneseo-dictionary/R/Rook.md

 # Rook

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Rook

 Created by  Unknown User (ajm3), last modified by  Quentin Wall on Nov 29, 2020

 1. (n.) slang for the word Rookie. used to note someone's inexperience and/or lack of skill.
 Tyler looked like an absolute rook when he tripped earlier.
 (Wall, Q-T, 2020)